Defence Explosive Factory Maribyrnong: Horse stud and racecourse

+Development of defence industries

-In 1878, the Victorian Colonial Government had built a large gunpowder magazine known as the Saltwater River Powder Magazine or simply Jack's Magazine on a site to the south in Footscray near the river.
-Though by no means intended at the time, the building of this Magazine laid the foundation for the Footscray/Maribyrnong area to develop as the centre of Australia's armaments industry.
+In 1878, the Victorian Colonial government had built a large gunpowder magazine known as the Saltwater River Powder Magazine or simply Jack's Magazine (Note: Also listed on the Victorian Heritage Register.) on a site to the south in Footscray near the river.
+Though by no means intended at the time, the building of this magazine laid the foundation for the Footscray/Maribyrnong area to develop as the centre of Australia's armaments industry.
 A significant impetus towards this development occurred in 1889 when, following a proposal put forward by Victoria at the first meeting of the Federal Council of Australasia in Hobart three years earlier for the establishment of a Federal ammunition factory for the Australian colonies, the Colonial Ammunition Company erected a plant next to Jack's Magazine.
-Apart from its proximity to the magazine, the factory's location was eminently suitable for a variety of other reasons: the widest range of raw materials in Australia was readily available; a good supply of labour existed nearby; the main customer was close at hand in the shape of the Victorian Defence Force, the largest such force in colonial Australia; and, while port facilities for shipping the factory's products to the other colonies were within easy reach, the factory was at the same time sufficiently far inland to render it safe from naval bombardment.
+Apart from its proximity to the magazine, the factory's location was eminently suitable for a variety of other reasons: the widest range of raw materials in Australia was readily available; a good supply of labour existed nearby; the main customer was close at hand in the shape of the Victorian Defence Force, the largest such force in Colonial Australia; and, while port facilities for shipping the factory's products to the other colonies were within easy reach, the factory was at the same time sufficiently far inland to render it safe from naval bombardment.
 The particular development of the current EFM property as a centre of munitions production derives from its selection in the first decade of the twentieth century as the site of the Commonwealth's factory for the manufacture of cordite.
 Introduced in 1895 as a replacement for gunpowder, cordite was a smokeless, more powerful and more reliable propellant for firing missiles from guns.
 As early as 1895, the Victorian Government investigated the possibility of building a cordite factory and, the next year, an intercolonial conference of the military commandants of the Australian colonies agreed on the importance of such a factory to the capacity of Australia as a whole to defend itself.
 From 1901 the new Federal Government struggled with the issues of a munitions supply.
 For the first few years Australia's sole supplier was the first and only manufacturer, the Colonial Ammunition Company, at Footscray.
 In 1902 Major General Sir Edward Thomas Hutton recommended that such a factory should be part of a Central Arsenal.